 - 1. Enough time has not expired since the device has awakened. - a.
 If the device is operating in pin sleep, the amount of time needed for one character to be received on the UART is enough time. - b.
-If the device is operating in asynchronous cyclic sleep, enough time is defined by a timer.
+If the device is operating in cyclic sleep, enough time is defined by a timer.
 The duration of that timer is: - i. defined by ST if in SM 5 mode and it is awakened by a pin - ii.
-30 ms to allow enough time for a poll and a poll response - c.
-In addition, if the device is operating in Asynchronous Cyclic Sleep, the wake time is extended by an additional ST time when new OTA data or serial data is received. - 2.
+30 ms to allow enough time for a poll and a poll response - iii.
+750 ms to allow enough time for association, in case that needs to happen - c.
+In addition, the wake time is extended by an additional ST time when new OTA data or serial data is received. - 2.
 Sleep Request pin is not asserted when operating in pin sleep mode - 3.
 Data is waiting to be sent OTA.